 Towing a trailer requires a certain amount of experience.
-Before setting out for the open road, you will want to get to know your rig.
+Before setting out for the open road, you'll want to get to know your rig.
 Acquaint yourself with the feel of handling and braking with the added weight of the trailer.
 And always keep in mind that the vehicle you are driving is now a good deal longer and not nearly as responsive as your vehicle is by itself.

-Before you start, check all trailer hitch parts and attachments, safety chains, electrical connector, lamps, tires and mirror adjustment.
+Before you start, check the trailer hitch and platform (and attachments), safety chains, electrical connector, lamps, tires and mirror adjustment.
 If the trailer has electric brakes, start your vehicle and trailer moving and then apply the trailer brake controller by hand to be sure the brakes are working.
 This lets you check your electrical connection at the same time.